cameliasamoilescu/IP-Project/README.md

     ```

 - Initialize the current battery level (0-100%).
-- Build the road that the lawnmower will take to cut the grass.
+- Determine the road that the lawnmower will take to cut the grass.
-- Read the informations defined above.
+- Read the information defined above.
 - Tell the lawnmower to go to the charging station.
 After this operation, the battery will be charged to 100%.
 - Define the state of the device:
   - Start => Starts the mowing process (checks if the battery level is enough to do this operation)